frederic-perez/AmE-dictionary/data/dictionary.md

 __buzzkill__ _n_ _slang_ :four: (buzz kill) Someone or something that ruins enjoyment or pleasure.
 __buzzkiller__
 __buzzword__
-__by all accounts__ _idiom_ :dart::three::hammer: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
+__by all accounts__ _idiom_ :dart::three: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
 __by all means,__
 __by and by__
 __by and large__ _adv_ :four::hammer: :es: en líneas generales, en general